 Recap On Connecting External Mics To Smartphones

-So we’ve gone through many methods of connecting external microphones to smartphones.
-Some of these methods are clean and simple, which other’s are complicated and require in-line devices and adapters.
+So we've gone through many methods of connecting external microphones to smartphones.
+Some of these methods are clean and simple, while others are complicated and require in-line devices and adapters.

 Let's quickly recap the methods provided in this article, dividing them up by microphone type: